1.1. Linux Commands and Vim #

 Vim is a highly-configurable text editor for Linux and Unix.

-Command: vi
+Command: vi or vim

 - Vim operates in 2 modes: Command and Insert